HaliteChallenge/Halite-III/website/learn-programming-challenge/index.md

 <div id="onboarding-container"></div>

-### NOTE: The 2017-2018 season of Halite II has ended and submissions have closed.
-You can still create an account to be alerted when we launch the next season, and you can always play offline.

-Welcome to the Halite II competition!
-If you’re here, that means you’re excited to make your first bot and get on the Halite II beta leaderboard.
+Welcome to the Halite III alpha!
+If you’re here, that means you’re excited to make your first bot and get on the Halite III alpha leaderboard.
 Let's get you set up!

 ### 1) SIGN UP